 As shown in note 9, fees were paid and expenses were reimbursed to certain Trustee Directors of the Plan for their services.
-At the year end, fees and expenses totalling £4,618 remained unpaid.
-These were settled in April 2021.
+At the year end, fees and expenses totaling £13,267 remained unpaid.
+These were settled in April 2022 and May 2022.